Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Conclusion

 \section{Conclusion}

 We have introduced a novel neural network architecture \crawl{} for graph learning that is based on random walks and 1D CNNs.
-Thus, \crawl{} is fundamentally different from standard graph neural networks.
-We demonstrated that this approach works very well across a variety of graph level tasks and is able to outperform state-of-the-art GNNs.
+We demonstrated the effectiveness of this approach on a variety of graph level tasks on which it is able to outperform or at least match state-of-the-art GNNs.
+On a theoretical level, the expressiveness of \crawl{} is incomparable to the Weisfeiler-Leman hierarchy which bounds standard message passing GNNs.
 By construction, \crawl{} can detect arbitrary substructures up to the size of its local window.
-In particular, on the regular graphs of CSL where pure MPGNNs fail because of the lack of expressiveness, \crawl{} is able to extract useful features and solve this task.
-Future work includes extending the experimental framework to node-level tasks and to motif counting.
-In both cases, one needs to scale \crawl{} to work on individual large graphs instead of many medium sized ones.
+Thus \crawl{} is able to extract useful features from highly symmetrical graphs such as the 4-regular graphs of CSL on which pure MPGNNs fail due to the lack of expressiveness.
+This way random walks allow \crawl{} to escape the Weisfeiler-Leman hierarchy and solve tasks that are impossible for MPGNNs.

 \crawl{} can be viewed as an attempt to process random walks and the structures they induce with end-to-end neural networks.
 The strong empirical performance demonstrates the potential of this general approach.
 However, many variations remain to be explored, including different walk strategies, variations in the walk features, and alternative pooling functions for pooling walklet embeddings into nodes or edges.
-In view of the incomparability of the expressiveness of GNNs and \crawl{}, hybrid approaches that interleave \crawl{} layers and GNN layers seem attractive as well.
-Beyond plain 1D-CNNs, other deep learning architectures for sequential data, such as transformer networks, could be used to process random walks.\mrrand{acks wieder einbauen (inkl unravel)}
+Since our \crawl{} layer is compatible with MPGNNs and also with Graph Transformers, it raises the question of what would happen if we combine all three techniques as all three methods focus on different aspects of the graph structure.
+Through a unified architecture that for example runs all three aggregation methods in parallel we would thus anticipate a performance gain due to synergies.
+Beyond plain 1D-CNNs, other deep learning architectures for sequential data, such as LSTMs or sequence transformers, could be used to process random walks.
+Furthermore, extending the experimental framework to node-level tasks and motif counting would open new application areas for walk-based approaches.
+In both cases, one needs to scale \crawl{} to work on individual large graphs instead of many medium-sized ones.
+Next to the combination of the full \crawl{} layer with other techniques, its components such as the adjacency encoding could help improving other existing models based on processing subgraphs or random walks.